rithik/FlaskExample/README.md

 ## Step 7

 Add necessary code to your project.

 All CSS files should be added to the `static/css` folder.
 All JavaScript file should be added to the `static/js` folder.
 All images should be added to the `static/img` folder.

 As you add code to the `static/css`, `static/js` and `static/img` folders, you can remove the `.gitignore` files in these folders.

 All HTML files should be added to the `templates` folder.

 All views should be added to the `app.py` file.

 All models should be added to the `models.py` file.

 ## Step 8

-Run the Flask Server by typing `python app.py` or `python3 app.py`.
+Run the development Flask Server by typing `./run.sh dev`.
+Run the production Flask server by typing `./run.sh prod`.
+By default, the script will use `gunicorn` to start the server with four workers and will be hosted on port 5000.

 ## Things to remember